-Figure 3.
-Farmout /Outsource interface
+Fig. 3, Farmout /Outsource interface

-Aurora for EB has been enhanced to provide the ability to handle less than perfect data sources, such as having an override for the status of work-in-progress tasks, so schedulers can easily override data from external sources to match reality when those external sources have not yet been fully updated.
+Aurora for EB has been enhanced to provide the ability to handle less than perfect data sources, such as having an override for the status of work-in-progress tasks, so schedulers can easily override data from external sources to match reality when those external sources have not vet been fully updated.
 For example, the latest data may include information about open tasks that actually have zero (0) duration remaining.
 This may occur if an operation which has an initial estimate of 10 hours, experiences unforeseen circumstances that cause the operation to actually need more than 10 hours to complete.
 However, the current external system that data is read from simply calculates the remaining duration from the original duration minus the hours worked.
 Once the hours exceed the original duration, Aurora will see the remaining duration as zero (0).
-Therefore, a dialog is provided, see Figure 4, that shows all the open operations and their currently calculated remaining durations.
-The user has the option to change any of the remaining durations or to mark an operation complete.
-This information can also be saved out separately and later read back in if desired.
+Therefore, a dialog is provided, see Fig. 4, that shows all the open operations and their currently calculated remaining durations.